puppetlabs/trapperkeeper-webserver-jetty9/README.md

   is called, the handler will also be added to the default server.
 Leaving out `:server-id` or calling the two argument version of this function will not work in a multiserver set-up if no default server is specified.
-* `:enable-trailing-slash-redirect`: optional; a boolean indicating whether or not to redirect when a request is made to this proxy route without a trailing slash, as with `add-ring-handler`.
+* `:redirect-and-add-trailing-slash`: optional; a boolean indicating whether or not to redirect when a request is made to this proxy route without a trailing slash, as with `add-ring-handler`.
   Defaults to false.